MattOzuna/find_findIndex_exercises/README.md

 # find_findIndex_exercises
-I wrote function to pass the tests
+I wrote function using Array.find and Array.findIndex to pass the tests